Mighty Mouse: Mighty Mouse: rename and redesign

 In a 1969 interview, Terry said that Mighty Mouse's power had a religious aspect: "When a man is sick, or down, or hurt, you say, 'There's nothing more we can do.
 It's in God's hand.'
 And he either survives or he doesn't according to God's plan.
 Right?
 So, 'Man's extremity is God's opportunity.'
 So, taking that as a basis, I'd only have to get the mice in a tough spot and then say, 'Isn't there someone who can help?'
 'Yes, there is someone; it's Mighty Mouse!'
 So, down from the heavens he'd come sailing down and lick the evil spirit, or whatever it was.
 And everything would be serene again."
 Biographer W. Gerald Harmonic notes that as of the mid 40s, Mighty Mouse would be pictured living on a star or a cloud, up in the heavens, and that he became "a Christ-like figure, a savior of all 'mouse-kind'."

 While his typical opponents are nondescript cats, Mighty Mouse occasionally battles specific villains, though most appear in only one or two films.
-Several of the earliest "Super Mouse" films (having been made during World War II), feature the cats as thinly veiled caricatures of the Nazis, hunting down mice and marching them into concentration camp–like traps to what would otherwise be their doom.
+Several of the earliest "Super Mouse" films, which were made during World War II, feature the cats as thinly veiled caricatures of the Nazis, hunting down mice and marching them into concentration camp–like traps to what would otherwise be their doom.
 The Bat-cats, alien cats with bat wings and wheels for feet, appeared in two cartoons; in two others between 1949 and 1950 he faces a huge, dim-witted, but super-strong cat named Julius "Pinhead" Schlabotka (voiced by Dayton Allen) whose strength rivals Mighty Mouse's.
 In rare moments, he confronts non-feline adversaries such as human villain Bad Bill Bunion and his horse, or the Automatic Mouse Trap, a brontosaur-shaped robotic monster.
 In The Green Line (1944), the cats and the mice live on either side of a green dividing line down the middle of their town's main street.
 They agree to keep the peace as long as no one crosses it.
 An evil entity, a Satan cat, starts the cats and mice fighting.
 At the end, Mighty Mouse is cheered by mice and cats alike.